availabs/avail-datamanager-controller/spike/task-queue/experiments/005/README.md

 NOTE: This algorithm is implemented [here](https://github.com/availabs/avail-data-manager-controller/blob/dev-task-queue-integration/spike/task-queue/experiments/005/TasksController.ts#L240-L266).
 It is within the TaskController's black-box.
-DamaController Services and Actions will be oblivious to it so long as they adhere to the two rules listed above.
+DamaController Services and Actions will be oblivious to it so long as the DamaTasks they queue import the TaskManager.

 ---